Langlands reciprocity for C*-algebras: Preliminaries

 \subsection{Langlands reciprocity}

-Let $V$ be an $n$-dimensional complex projective variety over a number field $K$; consider its reduction $V({\Bbb F}_p)$ modulo the prime ideal ${\goth P}\subset K$ over a good prime $p$.
+Let $V$ be an $n$-dimensional complex projective variety over a number field $K$; consider its reduction $V(\mathbf{F}_p)$ modulo the prime ideal $\mathfrak{P}\subset K$ over a non-ramified prime $p$.
 Recall that the {\it Weil} zeta function is defined as:

-where $|V({\Bbb F}_{p^r})|$ is the number of points of variety $V({\Bbb F}_{p^r})$ defined over the field with $p^r$ elements.
+where $|V(\mathbf{F}_{p^r})|$ is the number of points of variety $V(\mathbf{F}_{p^r})$ defined over the field with $p^r$ elements.
 It is known that:

 where $P_0(t)=1-t, P_{2n}=1-p^nt$ and each $P_i(t)$ for $1\le i\le 2n-1$ is a polynomial with integer coefficients, such that $P_i(t)=\prod (1-\alpha_{ij}t)$ for some algebraic integers $\alpha_{ij}$ of the absolute value $p^{i\over 2}$.
 Consider an infinite product: